-The second strategy for checking a fact, quotation or article is to look for previous work.
+The first strategy for checking a fact, quotation or article is to look for previous work.
 In this section we explore tactics to find out if the fact checking work has been done by someone else.

 Investigate the source